ShaopengLiu1/Koslicki_lab_metagenomic_analysis/README.md

 - [4.
 Change log and note](#4_log)

 ## 1. File introduction <a name="1_file_intro"></a>
+- [src](https://github.com/ShaopengLiu1/Koslicki_lab_metagenomic_analysis/tree/main/src): a source folder to store necessary tools and scripts
+   - install_dependency.sh: a bash script to download tools and to create a conda envrionment for downstream usage
+- [CMash-reproducible](): reproducibility for all CMash-related analysis
+- [ANI-tree](): reproducibility for all ANI-based similarity tree analysis

 ## 2. Analysis <a name="2_analysis"></a>
 ### 2.1 CMash <a name="21_CMash_repro"></a>